Ashley Wood Stoves, Heaters, and Furnaces: Hearth, Pellet Stove, and Parts

 Gas Fireboxes

-We’ve grown from that single workshop to three facilities across New England, but we still answer our own phones and still remember most of our customers by name.
-When you buy an Ashley stove, you’re not just getting a product; you’re getting three decades of Vermont winters worth of knowledge, and a team that understands what it means to depend on wood heat.
-Because for us, this isn’t just business — it’s how we heat our own homes, too.RetryClaude can make mistakes.
-Please double-check responses.
+We’ve grown from that single workshop to three facilities across New England now, but we still answer our own phones.
+We still remember most of our customers by name, which is crazy, but true.
+When you buy an Ashley stove, you’re not just getting a product; you’re getting three decades of fighting Vermont winters, getting the knowledge, and a team that absolutely understands what it means to truly depend on wood heat.
+Because for us?
+This isn’t just some big business operation.
+It’s how we heat our own homes, too.
+It matters.

 Complete Your Fireplace Setup